priyajeet-7396/Google_News_Scraper/README.md

 # Google News Scraper

-This Python script allows you to scrape and download Google News search results related to "pavagada solar park" as PDF files.
+This Python script allows you to scrape and download Google News search results related to any topic given  as PDF files.

 ## Prerequisites